strawstack/BasicComputer/README.md

 # demo

-A demo program is provided in "program.txt" which adds a series of numbers until the current sum is zero at which point the program logs the last values added to a location in memory and terminates.
+A demo programs are provided "sequence.txt" adds a series of numbers until the current sum is zero at which point the program logs the last values added to a location in memory and terminates. "multiply.txt" multiplies two numbers and stores the result